(Article to be expanded and links embedded)

 The kingdom of Bactria

 Even after the loss of their Indian possessions, Seleucus and his descendants had great difficulty in keeping hold of their eastern territories.
 In any case, they were more focussed on their struggles with their Hellenistic rivals in Egypt, Asia Minor and Greece.
-Bactria broke away from the Seleucid realm some time in the 3rd century BC, when its governor, Diodotus, rebelled against the Seleucid king Antiochus.
+Bactria broke away from the Seleucid realm some time in the 3rd century BCE, when its governor, Diodotus, rebelled against the Seleucid king Antiochus.
 Subsequent efforts by Antiochus and his successors to reclaim their easternmost provinces (Parthia had also asserted its independence) were half-hearted and ineffectual.

 Diodotus founded a line of Greek kings.
 The Greek-speaking ruling class of his kingdom was drawn from the Hellenistic cities founded by Alexander and Seleucus.
 These had flourished and expanded on the back of the trade passing through the region.
 They had originally been modelled on the classic cities of the Greek homeland, with their acropolis, temples, stoa, gymnasia, theatres, pillared promenades, greek-style statues and buildings embellished with patterned mosaic floors.
 Regular street layouts give evidence of urban planning, typical of the colonies established throughout the Hellenistic world in the wake of Alexander the Great’s conquest.
 The city governments were based on town councils and elected magistrates, and they nurtured a self-consciously Greek culture.